 Folding Mountain remains true to its name as you will find a long ridge unfolds before you, begging the tireless explorer to keep wandering among the alpine meadows and ridgeline.
 In fact, with a bit of further research and preparation, it is possible from this point to hike the summit of Fiddle Peak or continue a long loop hike through to Mystery Lake and down to the Miette Hot Springs.
 If you don't have the time, or the energy, it is also simply beautiful to take a seat at 2,100 meters and bask in the views and the journey to reach them.
 A perfect place for that picnic, as promised.

 With your belly full and your heart satisfied, its time to head back down the trail.
 The descent may seem a bit daunting, but once you have made it past the steep rocky scree you recently ascended, the rest is quite straightforward.
 Retracing your route, you will make your way back down the ridgeline, into the treeline, and back to the creek bed where it all began.
-It may be tempting to head straight back to your cabin to rest, but it is only fitting to salute your success with an aptly named drink from the nearby Folding Mountain Brewery.
+It may be tempting to head straight back to your rental cabin at Overlander Mountain Lodge to rest, but it is only fitting to salute your success with an aptly named drink from the nearby Folding Mountain Brewery.
 There is nothing like a cold beer after a long day of hiking, looking out at the peak you successfully summited.
-Afterward, you can look forward to folding down your sheets for a well-deserved sleep, drifting off to the memories you made climbing to the top of Folding Mountain.
+Afterward, you can look forward to folding down your sheets for a well-deserved sleep at one of our mountain chalets, drifting off to the memories you made climbing to the top of Folding Mountain.